wesnoth/wesnoth/.github/ISSUE_TEMPLATE/text-typos-or-improvements.md

 including sexed quotes and en and em dashes.
 These will appear as three byte sequences if you are not using a viewer that supports UTF-8.

-### Text Issues: Typos, grammar mistakes, suggested improvemetns
+### Text Issues: Typos, grammar mistakes, suggested improvements

 * Is the text in English?
 If not, what language is it in?